 IPRoyal offers city and state-level targeting, but many cities are frequently out of stock.
 Proxy rotation is not supported, and each plan allows targeting only one country.
 Additionally, IPRoyal does not provide access to its full IP pool.

-The datacenter proxy provider is one of the affordable solutions, offering $1.80 per IP for a 30-day plan.
+The datacenter proxy provider is an affordable solution, offering $1.80 per IP for a 30-day plan.
 However, datacenter proxies have a restriction that allows targeting only one country per plan.

 LimeProxies offers both premium and private dedicated datacenter proxies.
 Private proxies are available in Miami, San Jose, Long Beach, and Germany; however, they do not support the SOCKS protocol.